By ROSHAN THIRAN

 In business negotiations, listening is crucial.
 Former hostage negotiator George Kohlrieser believes listening resolves conflicts.
 Sometimes a person just needs to be listened to and acknowledged before willingly considering concessions.

 Furthermore, if we accurately understand the other person’s view first, we can be more effective in our negotiations.
-As Steven Covey aptly summarises, “Seek first to understand, then to be understood.”
+As Stephen Covey aptly summarises, “Seek first to understand, then to be understood.”

 In business, learning how to really listen makes all the difference.
 When you listen well, you hear what customers really mean and what they are looking to achieve.
 Leaders don’t have all the answers but can find answers through listening (and Google!).